Day Seven: El Silencio Como Lugar

 I arrived here expecting solitude to feel lonely, at least sometimes.
 I expected to miss conversation, to feel the absence of other voices.
 And there have been moments of longing, particularly in the evenings when the day’s warmth fades, and the darkness feels vast.
 But alongside that longing, something else has emerged: a sense of being accompanied by silence itself.

-This is difficult to articulate without sounding mystical in ways I do not intend.
+This is difficult to articulate without sounding more mystical than I mean.
 I mean something quite practical: that silence holds without judgment.
-It does not require me to be interesting, productive, or useful.
-It does not evaluate my worth based on output.
+It asks nothing of me in terms of interest, productivity, or usefulness.
+It holds my worth independent of output.
 Silence simply is, and in its presence, I am permitted to simply be.

 Picard writes that when two people are conversing, a third is always present: silence is listening.
 I have begun to feel this even when alone.
 Silence listens to my thoughts without needing me to speak them.
 It witnesses my morning rituals, my wanderings to the water, and my afternoon rest.
 It accompanies without intruding.